 I'm avoiding gluten, so I'm using gluten free noodles and tamari in this.
 If you're looking for gluten free noodles, Amazon has a few options, including my favorite from Lotus Foods.
 If you aren't gluten-free, you can certainly use traditional ramen noodles and and a low sodium soy sauce.

 - 1 lb cooked chicken see notes

 - 1.5 tbsp fresh ginger peeled and finely chopped

-- 1.5 tbsp fresh garlic peeled and finely chopped
+- 1.5 tablespoon fresh garlic peeled and finely chopped

 - 8 cups chicken stock